Discover the Wonder of Water

 Children who have been ill should be kept at home.
 This is in the best interest of their health as well as the health of the instructor.
 Unfortunately, non-attendance for any reason does not entitle you to a refund or a makeup class.
 We will make every attempt to offer a credit for pool closures due to unforeseen events.
 Unfortunately, alternate makeup classes cannot be offered, nor does non-attendance to a make-up class entitle you to a refund.

 Is my swimmer ready for the next level?

 Halfway through our swim lesson session, our instructors pass out Mid-Session evaluations which show your child's development on what skills they need to know to move up to the next level.
 On the last day of the session, the Certificates of Achievements given to each participant explains their progress in the skills taught and what level they can sign up for in the next session.

 Register - Due to COVID-19, swim lesson registration is currently unavailable until further notice.
-Once we have more information about reopening, we will reopen swim lesson registrations.
 Thank you for sticking with us.
 Rest assured that teaching children and adults the life saving skill of swim lessons will be a high priority, and we look forward to opening up registrations just as soon as we can.